Ildemaro Vargas Player Props: Nationals vs. Brewers

-On Tuesday, Ildemaro Vargas (hitting .182 in his past 10 games) and the Washington Nationals face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 7:05 PM ET.
+Ildemaro Vargas -- with a slugging percentage of .212 in his past 10 games (including zero home runs) -- will be in action for the Washington Nationals versus the Milwaukee Brewers, with Wade Miley on the mound, on August 2 at 1:05 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Brewers.
+He had a hitless performance in his most recent game (0-for-4) against the Brewers.

 Ildemaro Vargas Game Info & Props vs. the Brewers